iot-edge-foundation/iot-edge-local-dashboard/README.md

 Provide your own HTML file by using the one in this module as an example.

-If you change the html file, please perform a 'iotedge restart ld' where 'ld' is the alias of your local dashboard module
+If you change the HTML file, a refresh of the browser page should be sufficient to see the changes.
+Or perform an 'iotedge restart ld' where 'ld' is the alias of your local dashboard module.

 ## Code junkie?
 Slacker?

 We have you covered both.

-If you like to dig into the code, zip it, clone it, extend it or even make pull request, we made it [open source](https://github.com/sandervandevelde/iotedge-localdashboard).
+If you like to dig into the code, zip it, clone it, extend it or even make a pull request, we made it [open source](https://github.com/sandervandevelde/iotedge-localdashboard).

-If you only want to use it the easy going way, pull it from [docker](https://hub.docker.com/r/svelde/localdashboard/) eg. 'svelde/localdashboard:1.0.0-amd64'.
+If you only want to use it the easy-going way, pull it from [docker](https://hub.docker.com/r/svelde/localdashboard/) eg. 'svelde/localdashboard:1.0.1-amd64'.
 At this moment, only Linux containers are supported.